paulofelipe/D3plusR/README.md

 # D3plusR
-A package for D3plus in R (very preliminary)
+A package for D3plus in R.

 ## Install